 Wedding Photography Shot List Reminder

 Even though every wedding is a little bit different, there are some common points to keep in mind when planning your shoot.
-Knowinghow to photograph a wedding well involves knowing this shot list well too.
+Shooting the couples' engagement photos will also help to meet up with them and get to know them better.
+Knowing how to photograph a wedding well involves knowing this shot list well too.

 Making a simple list of shots you have to take is a great reminder and it can help any photographer deal with chaotic experiences much better.

-Group portraits with family members and guests tend to be the most stressful part of the shoot, so it’s good to write down what kind of photographs you can’t miss under any circumstances.
+Group photos with family members and guests tend to be the most stressful part of the shoot, so it’s good to write down what kind of photographs or family shots you can’t miss under any circumstances.

-The shot list should be divided into four parts – pre-ceremony, ceremony, reception and portraits (single and group ones) and each part should have at least 15-20 different ideas to work through.
+The shot list should be divided into four parts – pre-ceremony, ceremony, reception and portraits (single and group shots) and each part should have at least 15-20 different ideas to work through.

 When it comes to larger weddings with 100+ guests it is essential to speak to the bride and groom and make a list of guests they want to be photographed with.